2017 Jobar offensive: The offensive

 On 5 July, Syrian Army operations resumed on Jobar and Ayn Tarma with the Army capturing a number of points in the Taybah area of the former and most of Ayn Tarma Triangle was captured in the latter.
 Concurrently, Jaysh al-Islam took advantage of the situation storming the towns of Beit Sawa and Al-Ashari.
 Four days later, the Army reached the center of Ayn Tarma Triangle and began pushing northwards.
-Government airstrikes continued through mid-July on Ayn Tarma, Hazzah and Zamalka as part of the offensive on Jobar, with many casualties.
+Government airstrikes continued through mid-July on Ayn Tarma, Hazzah and Zamalka as part of the offensive on Jobar, killing at least 23 residents.

 On 22 July, a ceasefire was brokered in East Ghouta by Egypt, Russia, Jaysh al-Islam, and Syria's Tomorrow Movement.
 However, the Rahman Legion and Tahrir al-Sham were excluded from the ceasefire.
 The next day, Ayn Tarma, as well as Harasta, Arbeen and Douma, were hit by several airstrikes.
 More clashes between the Rahman Legion and the Syrian Army erupted overnight between 25 and 26 July.

 On 8 August, fighting intensified in Ayn Tarma and other districts in eastern Damascus.
 The Rahman Legion targeted several Syrian Army vehicles at the front.
-By 9 August, dozens of artillery and air strikes hit rebel positions in the district.
+By 9 August, dozens of artillery and air strikes hit residential neighbourhoods in the district.

 It was reported on 12 August that the SAA made advances at the al-Manasher Roundabout and the Arab Neighborhood of Jobar.
 However, the next day, a rebel tunnel bomb blast killed between 16 and 20 soldiers in the Jobar district.
 Still, the Syrian Army made further progress on 14 August, as they pushed further southwards from al-Manasher Roundabout, capturing several building blocks east of Jobar Sports Hall.